hdang03166/Google_Data_Analytics_Capstone_Customer_Churn/README.md

 License: Provided under the Kaggle Terms of Use.
 All rights belong to the original author.

 ## Content Description
 Each row represents a unique customer.
 Each column contains customer attributes described in the dataset metadata.
 The dataset includes:

-- Churn Status: Whether the customer left within the last month
+- Churn Status: Whether the customer left

 - Service Information: Phone, multiple lines, internet, online security, online backup, device protection, tech support, streaming TV, and streaming movies